sankalpkunthe/Team-03/README.md

 3. Now I imported pretrained EDSR(*2 upscaling) from Hugging Face.
 Using MSE loss and Adam optimizer, tried to minimize pixel difference between SR output and HR image

-4. Lastly I plotted training and validation loss.
+4. Lastly I plotted training and validation loss using matplotlib.